 For nursing majors only.

-BI 110 Natural World Domain Laboratory is a 1 credit laboratory course that fulfills the requirement of the Natural World domain for transfer students who have taken a non-laboratory based non-major course before transferring into Mount Mercy.
+BI 110 Natural World Domain Laboratory, CH 100 Discovering Chemistry Laboratory, and PH 100 Discovering Physics Laboratory are 1 credit laboratory courses that fulfill the requirement of the Natural World domain for transfer students who have taken a non-laboratory based non-major course before transferring into Mount Mercy.

-Note: Students should consult accelerated and traditional course schedules to determine course availability and delivery format.
+Note: Students should consult accelerated/online and traditional course schedules to determine course availability and delivery format.

 Developmental, remedial, vocational, test out, or experiential learning college credit is not transferable to Mount Mercy.
 A maximum of 63 semester hours (non-technical) from two-year, regionally-accredited, associate degree granting institutions will be accepted.
 (See exceptions for business department majors).
 There is no limit to the number of semester hours that will be accepted from a four-year, regionally-accredited institution.
 Credit earned at non-regionally accredited institutions may be accepted in transfer on a case by case basis.
 Students should complete a petition to have credit from non-regionally accredited institutions reviewed.